rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 Press `1` to continue.
 (Choose the corresponding network interface for node2 and node3)

+#### Note for Windows
+- The project will run some bash script under the VirtualMachines.
+These scripts line ending need to be in LF.
+Git for windows set ```core.autocrlf``` true by default at the installation time.
+When you clone this project repository, this parameter (set to true) ask git to change all line ending to CRLF.
+This behavior need to be changed before cloning the repository (or after for each files by hand).
+We recommand to turn this to off by running ```git config --global core.autocrlf false``` and ```git config --global core.eol lf``` before cloning.
+Then, after cloning, do not forget to turn the behavior back if you want to run other windows projects: ```git config --global core.autocrlf true``` and ```git config --global core.eol crlf```.

 You will see these output while node3 is going to be complete:

 ```bash